 The nightstand BOQ must be written after the electrical rough-in plan is confirmed, not before.
 Every nightstand with integrated power requires a conduit position in the wall that must be installed before plastering.
 Writing the nightstand specification, confirming the power unit position in the shop drawing, sharing the drawing with the electrical contractor, and confirming conduit positions before wall finishes are applied takes two to three coordination steps that cost hours.
 Discovering that the conduit position does not align with the nightstand grommet after both the wall and the nightstand are finished costs days of remediation work and leaves a visible result regardless.

-When briefing a Turkish hotel nightstand supplier for a Ghana project, the specification document must include: external dimensions (width, depth, height); number of drawers and internal drawer dimensions; substrate specification (MR-MDF, minimum 18mm for carcass panels, 6mm plywood or HDF for drawer bottoms); surface finish (HPL at minimum 0.8mm, with RAL or NCS colour reference); edge banding (2mm ABS, hot-melt applied, radius rounded); drawer slide specification (minimum 50,000 cycles, soft-close, corrosion-protected for coastal use); power integration (outlet type, USB port type, top/face/side position, cable routing grommet position); and finish on all four visible sides including back panel if wall-mounted.
+When briefing a Turkish hotel nightstand supplier for a Ghana project, the specification document must include: external dimensions; number of drawers and internal drawer dimensions; substrate specification including drawer bottom material; surface finish with RAL or NCS colour reference; edge banding material, thickness, and application method; drawer slide specification including cycle count, soft-close, and corrosion protection; power integration details including outlet type, USB port types, position, and cable routing grommet position; and finish on all four visible sides.

-Sample verification before production release requires: checking MR-MDF green core on a cut edge sample; measuring edge banding thickness with a calliper; testing drawer slide operation at least 20 times consecutively to verify soft-close function and alignment; confirming power unit operation with a test device; and checking surface finish under raking light for any print-through from substrate surface variation.
-A supplier who resists producing a project-specific sample to the BOQ specification before production release is not a supplier whose compliance you can verify before commitment.
+Sample verification before production release requires: checking MR-MDF green core on a cut edge sample; measuring edge banding thickness with a calliper; testing drawer slide operation at least 20 times consecutively to verify soft-close function and alignment; confirming power unit operation with a test device; and checking surface finish under raking light.
 According to Hospitality Net’s hotel FF&E procurement guidance, sample approval is the most effective single quality control intervention in hotel furniture procurement — and the one most frequently compressed under schedule pressure.
-For how to evaluate Turkish hotel nightstand suppliers against the full verification framework, the hotel furniture suppliers Turkey guide covers the complete supplier evaluation process.
-For hotel banquet furniture Ghana specification that completes the public area furniture scope beyond guest rooms, the banquet and conference furniture guide covers event space requirements.
-For outdoor and poolside furniture that completes the full hotel products specification picture, the hotel pool outdoor furniture guide covers tropical climate requirements.
+For the complete supplier evaluation framework, see the hotel furniture suppliers Turkey guide.
+For outdoor and poolside furniture specification covering pool deck and sun lounger requirements in Ghana’s tropical climate — which operates under completely different material logic from guest room casegoods — the hotel pool outdoor furniture guide covers those decisions separately.

-Budget and two-star hotels require nightstands that perform reliably under high occupancy and fast room turnover.
-The priority is structural durability — MR-MDF substrate, 2mm ABS edge banding, corrosion-protected drawer slides at 50,000 cycles — rather than design sophistication.
-A single drawer with a soft-close slide, a cleanable HPL surface in a neutral colour, and a standard power outlet is the correct specification at this category.
-Design investment at budget level is better directed at the lobby and restaurant than distributed across individual guest room pieces that guests use but rarely evaluate aesthetically.
+Budget and three-star hotels require nightstands that perform reliably under high occupancy and fast room turnover.
+The priority is structural durability — MR-MDF substrate, 2mm ABS edge banding, corrosion-protected drawer slides at 50,000 cycles, soft-close mechanism.
+A single drawer with a cleanable HPL surface in a neutral colour and a standard power outlet is the correct specification at this category.

-Three-star and four-star hotels justify investment in design detail alongside durability.
-A four-star nightstand might include two drawers with full-extension soft-close slides, a USB-C charging port integrated into a recessed panel on the drawer face (rather than surface-mounted), a veneer surface on a moisture-resistant substrate in lobby and suite areas, and a finish that coordinates with the headboard and wardrobe as a designed ensemble.
-At four-star level, guests notice the coordination between furniture pieces and mention it positively in reviews when executed well.
+Four-star hotels justify investment in design detail alongside durability.
+A four-star nightstand might include two drawers with full-extension soft-close slides, USB-C charging integrated into a recessed panel, and a surface material that coordinates with the headboard and wardrobe as a designed ensemble.
+At four-star level, guests notice the coordination between furniture pieces and mention it positively in reviews.

 The specification mistakes that produce nightstand failures in Ghana hotel projects recur across property types and star categories — not because developers are careless, but because the specification decisions that matter most are invisible at the point of procurement.
 A correctly specified nightstand and an incorrectly specified one look identical at delivery.
-The difference appears during operation — and by that time, replacement requires a new production cycle.
+The difference appears during operation.

-Specifying standard MDF instead of MR-MDF: The most common and most consequential substrate error for Ghana projects.
-Verify compliance by requesting a cut edge sample — green core confirms MR-MDF, cream core confirms standard MDF.
+Specifying standard MDF instead of MR-MDF is the most common and most consequential substrate error for Ghana projects.
+The verification is simple: request a cut edge sample and check for the green core that confirms MR-MDF.
 A supplier who cannot provide a cut edge sample for verification is not confirming their substrate specification.
+Selecting HPL that is below 0.8mm thickness is a related error — thinner HPL shows print-through from the substrate surface texture within months of hotel use, creating a visible surface quality failure that develops gradually and is difficult to attribute until it is widespread across multiple rooms.

-Correct packaging for hotel nightstands for sea freight includes: individual polyethylene film wrapping for every piece before carton packaging — the poly wrap provides a moisture barrier and a surface-contact buffer; corner protectors at all four top corners where the HPL edge meets the vertical panel — the most impact-vulnerable points on a nightstand during handling; foam pad between the drawer face and the carton wall to prevent the drawer face from contacting the carton under vibration; and a carton stack rating that supports the weight of nightstand cartons stacked above it in the container without transferring load to the nightstand body.
+Correct packaging for hotel nightstands covers: individual polyethylene film wrapping for every piece before carton packaging — the poly wrap provides a moisture barrier and a surface-contact buffer; corner protectors at all four top corners where the HPL edge meets the vertical panel — the most impact-vulnerable points on a nightstand during handling; foam pad between the drawer face and the carton wall to prevent the drawer face from contacting the carton under vibration during the Turkey-to-Tema sea transit; and a carton stack rating that supports the weight of nightstand cartons stacked above it in the container without transferring load to the nightstand body.

 Standard hotel nightstand height runs 500 to 550mm — designed to sit level with or slightly below the top of the mattress, which is typically 550 to 650mm from the floor depending on bed base and mattress thickness.
 The nightstand height must be confirmed against the specific mattress height for the project rather than assumed from a standard dimension.
 A nightstand that is significantly below mattress height is functionally inconvenient for guests reaching items from a lying position.